 There’s a lot of information out there about moving from Oracle Hyperion to the Oracle EPM Cloud, which makes sense — there’s a lot you need to know.
 However, that saturation of content can be difficult to sift through and keep organized.
 This blog post is your solution.

 In it you’ll find a high-level overview of what you need to know before moving your on-prem tools to the Oracle EPM Cloud, along with links to more in-depth content.
-You’ll have a single point of reference to answer your questions about moving to the cloud.

-Understanding the models of cloud service
+Understanding the Models of Cloud Service

 - Software as a service (SaaS)